 At first glance, the array of gimbal shooting modes are quite vexing, though they're relatively quick to grasp in practice.
 There are three modes — Pan Follow, First Person View, and Follow — that each behave differently in terms of orientation and object tracking.

 When you turn to stills, though, the Wing struggles somewhat.
-Photos captured with the main camera tend to lack color and detail if lighting isn't ideal, while ultrawide shots are certainly affected by distortion at the fringes.
+Photos captured with the main camera tend to lack color and detail if lighting isn't ideal, while especially low-light shots exhibit lots of noise.

 LG Wing review: Performance

 Like a growing number of 5G phones, the LG Wing is powered by a Snapdragon 765G system-on-chip.
 That's the same processor found inside the LG Velvet, as well as many other lower-cost 5G-ready models, like the OnePlus Nord and the Google Pixel 4a 5G.
 That silicon is paired with 8GB of RAM.